Flue-gas condensation

-Flue gas condensation is a process, where flue gas is cooled below its water dew point and the heat released by the resulting condensation of water is recovered as low temperature heat.
+Flue-gas condensation is the process by which flue gas is cooled to below its water dew point, with the heat released by the resulting condensation of water being recovered as low-temperature heat.

-Cooling of the flue gas can be performed either directly with a heat exchanger or indirectly via a condensing scrubber.
+Cooling of the flue gas can be performed with a heat exchanger or via a condensing scrubber.

-The condensation of water releases more than 2 GJ per ton of condensed water, which can be recovered in the cooler for e.g. district heating purposes.
+The condensation of water releases more than 2 GJ per ton of condensed water, which can be recovered in the cooler for district heating purposes.

 Excess condensed water must continuously be removed from the process.

 The downstream gas is saturated with water, so even though significant amounts of water may have been removed from the cooled gas, it is likely to leave a visible stack plume of water vapor.

 If the fuel contains sulfur, the flue gases will contain oxides of sulfur.
-If the flue gases are cooled below the acid dew-point the acid vapor (sulfuric acid, H_{2}SO_{4}) will begin to condense.
-Acid condensation can result in low-temperature corrosion, which can threaten the safety of plant.
-Appropriate corrosion resistant material selection is important.
+If the flue gases are cooled below the acid dew point the acid vapor (sulfuric acid, H_{2}SO_{4}) will begin to condense.
+Acid condensation can result in low-temperature corrosion, which can threaten the safety of the plant.
+Appropriate corrosion-resistant material selection is important.

-The heat recovery potential of flue gas condensation is highest for fuels with a high moisture content (e.g. biomass and municipal waste), and where heat is useful at the lowest possible temperatures.
-Thus flue gas condensation is normally implemented at biomass fired boilers and waste incinerators connected district heating grids with relatively low return temperatures (below approximately 55 °C).
+The heat-recovery potential is highest for fuels with a high moisture content and where heat is useful at a low temperature.
+Flue-gas condensation is used at biomass-fired boilers and waste-to-energy plants connected to district heating networks, where recovery is limited by the district-heating return temperature.

-Efficiency exceeding 100 %
+Efficiency exceeding 100%

-Flue gas condensation may cause the heat recovered to exceed the Lower Heating Value of the input fuel, and thus an efficiency greater than 100%.
-Since historically most combustion processes have not condensed the fuel, usual efficiency calculations assume the combustion products are not condensed.
-This assumption is implicit when basing calculations on the Lower Heating Value.
-A more rigorous approach would be to base efficiency calculations on the Higher Heating Value, which typically results in efficiencies less than 100%.
+Flue-gas condensation may cause the heat recovered to exceed the lower heating value of the input fuel, and thus an efficiency greater than 100%.
+The heat of condensation is not included in the lower heating value, which is commonly used in Europe as the basis for fuel energy input.
+For plants that recover condensate heat, the higher heating value is the more appropriate basis and typically gives efficiencies below 100%.

-Should the flue gases be cooled below 25 °C, even efficiencies based on the Higher Heating Value may exceed 100%, since typical heating value definitions assume that all heat is released when combustion products are cooled to somewhere between 15.56 °C and 25 °C.
+Should the flue gases be cooled below 25 °C, even efficiencies based on the higher heating value may exceed 100%, since typical heating-value definitions assume that all heat is released when combustion products are cooled to somewhere between 15.56 °C and 25 °C.